AaronJohnston/llm-sbi/exploration/reference-works.md

 - [Detecting Language Model Attacks with Perplexity](https://arxiv.org/abs/2308.14132) Alon et. al. 2023
   - Application of Perplexity defense against adversarial strings.
 Cited by the adversarial-string paper [3], cites [1].
 Exactly what I'm looking for.
+  - What is l_p adversarial robustness, where inputs are limited to a small p-norm modification?
+From Hendrycks et. al (2022).
 - [Demystifying Prompts in Language Models via Perplexity Estimation](https://arxiv.org/abs/2212.04037) (includes Noah Smith and Luke Zettlemoyer from UW NLP!)
 Alon et. al. 2023
   - Not as focused on adversarial prompts or defense.
 More focused on optimizing prompt performance.
 But seems to talk in depth about perplexity and intuition between it and prompt performance.
 - [Baseline Defenses for Adversarial Attacks Against Aligned Language Models](https://arxiv.org/abs/2309.00614) Jain et. al. 2023